kurzmir1/Project-template/Readme.md

 ## Research Questions
 1. Do they sleep 12 hourse?
-2. How much time do tthe spent moving around?
+2. How much time do they spent moving around?

 ## Results / products
 We find informations about wild pigs sleeping around 12 hours and were wondering if it is true.